Proof of a conjecture of Colliot-Th\'el\`ene: The Diophantine Excision Theorem

-(d) Let $f: X \rightarrow Y$ be a proper dominant morphism of varieties over $\Z$, with $Y\otimes \Q$ nonsingular, satisfying the assumption of the Purity Theorem.
+(b) Let $f: X \rightarrow Y$ be a proper dominant morphism of varieties over $\Z$, with $Y\otimes \Q$ nonsingular, satisfying the assumption of the Diophantine Excision Theorem.
 Let $f_1: X_1 \rightarrow Y_1$ be a strict modification of $f$, with $Y_1\otimes \Q$ nonsingular.
-Then $f_1$ satisfies the assumption of the Purity Theorem.
+Then $f_1$ satisfies the assumption of the Diophantine Excision Theorem.
 This follows directly from the fact that any strict modification of $f_1$ is also a strict modification of $f$. \end{sectionItem}

-\emph{Remark.} We will often use (without mentioning) the following well known facts.
-Any morphism $f_0: X_0 \rightarrow Y_0$ of varieties over $\Q$ has a model $f$ over $\Z$.
-This means that $f$ is a morphism $f: X \rightarrow Y$ of varieties over $\Z$ whose base change to $\Q$ is isomorphic to $f_0$.
-Combining this with Nagata's compactification theorem (see e.g. \cite{Lutke-Compactification}), we see that we can choose $f$ to be proper, when $f_0$ is proper.
-Two models of $f_0$ over $\Z$ become isomorphic after base change to $\Z[1/N]$, for $N \in \N$ large enough.
-Hence, if $f_0$ is proper then any model $f$ of $f_0$ over $\Z$ becomes proper after base change to $\Z[1/N]$, for $N \in \N$ large enough.